-What is the difference between the terms adverb and adverbial?
+What is the difference between the terms adverb and Adverbial?
 The two are often confused and this isn’t surprising, given that they sound so similar.
 Here are the National Curriculum definitions:

-Remember that adverbs typically end in -ly and often indicate the ‘manner’ in which something is done, e.g. quickly, happily, frankly, slowly, reluctantly, etc. However, not all adverbs end in -ly: we also have very, often, always, sometimes, seldom, maybe, perhaps, and so on.
+Remember that adverbs typically end in -ly and often indicate the ‘manner’ in which something is done, e.g. quickly, happily, ruthlessly, slowly, reluctantly, etc. However, not all adverbs end in -ly: we also have very, often, always, sometimes, seldom, maybe, perhaps, and so on.
 And apart from ‘manner’ they can express a huge range of further different meanings, e.g. ‘location’, ‘time’, ‘reason’.

 It’s worth bearing in mind that we also have words like fast which are adverbs in some contexts, but adjectives in other.
 In the first sentence below it is an adjective that modifies a noun, but in the second it is an adverb that modifies a verb: